 As a member of RAP's Europe and U.S. teams, Megan Anderson provides research and expertise focusing primarily on integrated resource planning, distributed energy resources and the transition away from fossil gas.
 Her position on both teams allows her to augment ideas by sharing her experience across RAP's work in the regions.

-Ms. Anderson’s work in energy policy is informed by her experience using environmental law to protect communities and the health of the environment.
+Anderson’s work in energy policy is informed by her experience using environmental law to protect communities and the health of the environment.
 As a staff attorney and later as climate and energy program director at the Western Environmental Law Center, she focused on the effects of coal and fossil gas production and combustion in the Western United States.
 Earlier in her career, she also worked as a solo practitioner in California, representing environmental organizations in federal litigation to protect water and air quality and in Federal Energy Regulatory Commission relicensing proceedings to restore rivers.

-Ms. Anderson earned a bachelor’s degree in environmental studies and a juris doctor from the University of Colorado.
+Megan Anderson earned a bachelor’s degree in environmental studies and a juris doctor from the University of Colorado.
 After law school, she clerked at the Colorado Supreme Court for Justice Alex Martinez.
 She also served as a governor-appointed board member of the New Mexico Renewable Energy Transmission Authority.
-In addition to her native English, she speaks intermediate German and French.
+In addition to her native English, Megan speaks intermediate German and French.